cpnota/autonomous-learning-library/docs/source/guide/getting_started.rst

     pip install autonomous-learning-library

-If you're lazy, you can install the prerequisites as well using:
+If you don't have PyTorch or Tensorboard previously installed, you can install them using:

 .. code-block:: bash